American Airlines parent AMR Corp

 AMR is the second major U.S. airline to post fourth-quarter results.
-Delta Air Lines on Tuesday posted a lower-than-expected quarterly profit.
+Delta Air Lines

 The Delta disappointment raised new concerns on Wall Street about the strength of the airline industry's recovery in the face of rising jet fuel prices.